-Grab a drink, beach chair or picnic bench at Paradise Grille.
-Make sure to get a good seat, you won’t want to miss these views.
-Often Paradise Grille has live music which adds to the ambiance and they also serve food.
+Grab a drink, beach chair, or picnic bench at Paradise Grille.
+Ensure you get a good spot, you won’t want to miss these views.
+Often Paradise Grille has live music, which adds to the ambiance, and they also serve food (casual beach fare).

 Prefer a sunset rooftop view and restaurant?
 The Dewey and the Hurricane both have spectacular views from their upper decks.

 Rent a bike by Wheel Fun Rentals and explore the beach on another level.
 The wind takes you on a ride and to sites that leave a lasting impression.
 As you pedal down the street check out some of the beautiful homes.

 For a longer ride, check out the Pinellas Trail.
 This 27-mile trail begins as far north as Tarpon Springs and runs south into the city centers and neighborhoods that include Dunedin, Clearwater, Largo, Gulfport, and downtown St Petersburg.
 There are several uses of the trail: for walkers, cyclists, or rollerskating.

 Gulf Beaches Historical Museum houses many interesting facts and stories.
 Originally it was a church built in 1917, and later was transformed into a museum.
 While it is a small museum, it contains key artifacts, newspapers, postcards, and history related to Pass-a-Grille.